The Global State of CPS Security 2024: Business Impact of Disruptions

 • Claroty’s Continuous Threat Detection (CTD): CTD can provide water and wastewater facilities with full spectrum OT, IoT, and IIoT visibility, continuous security monitoring, and real-time risk insights with no impact to operational processes and underlying devices.
 By supporting the full CPS cybersecurity journey from asset discovery to network integration and optimization, water and wastewater facilities can identify threats and vulnerabilities in their OT network to mitigate risk and assure continued operations of critical processes.
 By seamlessly integrating with existing IT security infrastructure and workflows, and continuously detecting anomalies, known and emerging threats, and zero day attacks, CTD provides water and wastewater facilities with the tools they need to comply with industry regulations and standards — allowing for a strong overall security posture.

-• Claroty’s Secure Remote Access (SRA): Our SRA solution safeguards ICS from threats introduced via unmanaged and/or unmonitored access by remote users, including third-party vendors, contractors, and technicians.
+• Claroty xDome Secure Access: Our Secure Access solution safeguards ICS from threats introduced via unmanaged and/or unmonitored access by remote users, including third-party vendors, contractors, and technicians.
 This solution is purpose-built for OT, and provides user provisioning, role- and policy-based access controls, alerting, and the capability to audit, investigate, and terminate potentially malicious remote sessions.
-Having an SRA tool, like Claroty’s, is a necessary requisite for facilities connected to critical assets online.
-Allowing staff and third parties to access systems to do their jobs from wherever they are.
-SRA also gives water and wastewater facilities the tools they need to comply with the AIWA mandate, providing the appropriate risk and resilience assessment according to the new requirement.
+Having a Secure Access tool, like Claroty’s, is a necessary requisite for facilities connected to critical assets online.
+Allowing staff and third parties to access systems to do their jobs from wherever they are. xDome Secure Access also gives water and wastewater facilities the tools they need to comply with the AIWA mandate, providing the appropriate risk and resilience assessment according to the new requirement.

 The water and wastewater sector is charged with delivering a safe and reliable supply of water to citizens worldwide.
 As the XIoT continues to grow, creating a larger attack surface for cybercriminals, water and wastewater facilities must enhance cybersecurity across its critical infrastructure.
 By ensuring full visibility across the environment and achieving secure OT remote access, companies can strengthen their cyber and operational resilience and protect their vital infrastructure from cyberattacks.